rust-lang/rfcs/text/0000-uninit-memory-policy.md

 # Summary

-Set an explicit policy that uninitialized memory can ever be exposed in safe Rust, even when it would not lead to undefined behavior.
+Set an explicit policy that uninitialized memory can never be exposed in safe Rust, even when it would not lead to undefined behavior.

 # Motivation